marsantosh/gaddys08ed/17/notes.md

 The process of beginning at the head of a list and going through the entire list while doing some processing at each node is called traversing the list.

+The basic linked list operations are adding an element to a list, removing an element from the list, traversing the list, and destroying the list.